Eric-Robert-Lawson/attractor-oncology/HOW_THIS_HELPS_YOU.md

   A person whose specific competency is:
     Applying the attractor framework
-    to individual patient genomic data.
+    to individual patient genomic data
+    from any cancer type.
     Deriving geometric measurements
     of the patient's specific
     cancer attractor state.